-What is Dialectical Behavior Therapy?
+What Is Dialectical Behavior Therapy?

 DBT sessions allow clients to relate to others who are experiencing the same treatment, and the opportunity to learn more about themselves through one-on-one time with a therapist.
-Patients who successfully complete this treatment will learn how to recognize their feelings and apply what they learn to their relationships.
+Clients who complete this treatment will learn how to recognize their feelings and apply what they learn to their relationships.